-Each student must maintain a 3.7 grade point average in order to be eligible and remain a member of the Kingsway Regional High School Chapter of the National Honor Society.
+Each student must maintain a 3.700 weighted grade point average in order to be eligible and remain a member of the Kingsway Regional High School Chapter of the National Honor Society.

 The successful member who is resourceful in prosing new problems and applying solutions, demonstrates initiative, exercised positive influence on peers, uphold school ideals, exemplifies positive attitude, inspires positive behavior, and/or successfully holds school offices or positions of responsibility, etc.

 In the two school years prior to consideration, a student must have a total of 20 points from an approved list of school and community activities.
 Students who serve as officers of listed school activities or athletic team captains will receive one additional point per year they serve as in that leadership position.
 This requirement will begin with the class of 2016.